technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/tandvcamera/settingup.md

 ![Select and Import](images/selectimport.png)

-Once the package has been imported, you can find the camera by either looking through the ```Prefabs``` folder in the Assets folder of the Project Window, or by searching ```Camera Array``` within the Project Window Search bar.
+Once the package has been imported, you can find the camera by either looking through the ```Prefabs/T&V``` folder in the Assets folder of the Project Window, or by searching ```Camera Array``` within the Project Window Search bar.

 ![Find Camera Array in Project](images/searchcameraarray.png)